AF-GRILL/DISPluginForUnreal/README.md

 	    - **Exercise ID**: The exercise ID of the DIS sim this project will be associated with.
 	    - **Site ID**: The site ID of this DIS sim.
 	    - **Application ID**: The application ID of this DIS sim.

+	    - **Auto Connect Send Addresses**: Whether or not the UDP sockets for sending DIS packets should be auto connected.
+	    - **Auto Connect Send Sockets**: The send sockets to automatically setup if 'Auto Connect Send Addresses' is enabled.
+	    - **Auto Connect Receive Addresses**: Whether or not the UDP socket for receiving DIS packets should be auto connected.
+	    - **Auto Connect Receive Sockets**: The receive sockets to automatically setup if 'Auto Connect Receive Addresses' is enabled.
+	        - _**NOTE:**_ An IP address of 0.0.0.0 will listen to all incoming DIS packets.

 # Project Settings

 - Access the GRILL DIS for Unreal project settings by clicking on the 'GRILL DIS' button in the Level Editor toolbar or go to Project Settings > GRILL DIS.
-- Inside of these project settings the below can be set:
-    - **Auto Connect Send**: Whether or not the UDP socket for sending DIS packets should be auto connected.
-    - **Auto Send IP Address**: The IP address to send UDP packets to if Auto Connect Send is enabled.
-    - **Auto Send Port**: The port for sending UDP packets on.
-    - **Auto Connect Receive**: Whether or not the UDP socket for receiving DIS packets should be auto connected.
-    - **Auto Receive IP Address**: The IP address to receive UDP packets from if Auto Connect Receive is enabled.
-        - _**NOTE:**_ An IP address of 0.0.0.0 will listen to all incoming DIS packets.
-    - **Auto Receive Port**: The port for receiving UDP packets on.
+- There are currently no settings inside of the DIS project settings.

 # UDP Subsystem